-Across the world, people are embracing the sunflower, Ukraine’s national flower, to show support for the Ukrainian people.
+Across the world, people have embraced the sunflower, Ukraine’s national flower, to show support for the Ukrainian people.
 The sunflower is being held as a symbol of resistance against the country’s invasion by Russian forces.

 The botanical name for sunflowers is Helianthus – ‘helia’ meaning sun and ‘anthus’ for flower.
 Some are incredibly tall and make a real statement in the garden, other sunflowers are compact dwarf varieties which are perfect for pots.
 Some have just a single flower on a stalk and others have several flowers on the one plant.